xDido/Marvel-BoardGame/README.md

 # Intro
-M arvel: Ultimate War is a 2 player battle game.
+Marvel: Ultimate War is a 2 player battle game.
 Each player picks 3 champions to form his team and fight the other player’s team.
 The players take turns to fight the other player’s champions.
 The turns will keep going back and forth until a player is able to defeat all of the other player’s champions which will make him the winner of the battle.